-A. The County will not interfere with or discriminate in respect to any term or condition of employment against any employee covered by this Agreement because of membership in or legitimate activity as required in this Agreement on behalf of the members of a negotiating unit, nor will the County encourage membership in another employee organization.

-B. The Association recognizes its responsibility as the exclusive negotiating agent and agrees to represent all employees in the respective negotiating units without discrimination, interference, restraint, or coercion.

-C. The provisions of this Agreement shall be applied equally to all covered employees without discrimination as to age, sex, sexual orientation, gender identity or expression, marital status, race, color, religion, creed, national origin, protected disability, or political affiliation.
-(Revised 7-1-15)
+- A. The County will not interfere with or discriminate in respect to any term or condition of employment against any employee covered by this Agreement because of membership in or legitimate activity as required in this Agreement on behalf of the members of a negotiating unit, nor will the County encourage membership in another employee organization. - B. The Association recognizes its responsibility as the exclusive negotiating agent and agrees to represent all employees in the negotiating unit without discrimination, interference, restraint, or coercion. - C. The provisions of this Agreement shall be applied equally to all covered employees without discrimination as to age, sex, sexual orientation, marital status, race, color, creed, national origin, or political affiliation.
+(Revised 1-01-01)